hattipjs/hattip/packages/middleware/session/readme.md

 # `@hattip/session`

-Session middleware for HatTip.
+Session middleware for Hattip.
 It persists data between requests in a cookie or a custom session store.

 This middleware uses the [Web Crypto API](https://w3c.github.io/webcrypto/) which is supported by: